-Question: The investigating officer has submitted a closure report in the Magistrate’s court.
+The investigating officer has submitted a closure report in the Magistrate’s court.
 Can the court pass an order of further investigation after filing of the closure report?
 There is enough evidence against the accused.
-But they are very powerful and have the capacity to influence the investigation.
-Therefore, they did all those things necessary to frustrate the investigation.
-The investigating officer did not investigate the matter as per law.
-As many as sixteen investigating officers have changed during the investigation.
+But accused are very powerful and have the capacity to influence the investigation.
+They have influenced the investigating officer and frustrated the investigation.
+The investigating is indeed unfair and against the law.
+Sixteen investigating officers have changed during the investigation.
 The last one has filed the closure report stating that the complainant did not produce any credible evidence against the accused.
+How do I get further investigation after filing of closure report?

 Court can direct further investigation after filing of closure report